Updated November 8, 2019

 Currently, federal Medicaid spending is based on the medical component of the Consumer Price index (CPI).
 After 2025, the BCRA shifts growth in Medicaid spending to align with the CPI for all goods, which is currently growing much more slowly than Medicaid costs are projected to grow.
 Consumer advocates fear that the lower growth funding rate will lead to deep Medicaid funding cuts.

 Further, the legislation proposes a “per capita cap”, essentially giving each state a set amount of money per person, rather than continuing to match state Medicaid spending.
-The BCRA includes separate caps for different beneficiary groups (elderly, disabled, non-elderly adults, etc.), but within those groups, costs can vary significantly – costs for “younger” elderly recipients would probably be lower than costs for “older” elderly recipients.
+The BCRA includes separate caps for different beneficiary groups (elderly, disabled, non-elderly adults such as millennials, etc.), but within those groups, costs can vary significantly – costs for “younger” elderly recipients would probably be lower than costs for “older” elderly recipients.
 For states such as Florida, with a large senior population, a per capita cap might not be able to keep pace as costs rise within the elderly beneficiary group.

 States can require able-bodied Medicaid enrollees to work